 Understanding more about social construction and the nature of knowledge, we can be better consumers of information and better designers of information systems.
 Consider this example: Recently I accidentally retweeted a false news story.
-The story stated that drivers for ride sharing services Uber and Lyft were making a median profit of \$3.37 per hour-shockingly low (Levin, 2018).
+The story stated that drivers for ride sharing services Uber and Lyft were making a median profit of \$3.37 per hour-shockingly low (Levin 2018).
 The article was posted by the newspaper The Guardian (arguably one of the most reputable news sources in the world), and was based on a study done at MIT (arguably one of the most prestigious research institutions in the world).
 With that pedigree, I retweeted the story without thinking about it too deeply.
 Friends on Twitter immediately expressed skepticism-that number can't be right.
 Why would so many people be driving for those services if the pay was so low?
 Digging deeper, it turns out that the MIT paper was just a working paper-it hadn't undergone peer review.
 In fact, after criticism from Uber, the MIT authors posted a correction-the median is \$8.55 per hour (a much more reasonable figure).
 I quickly deleted my posting, and tweeted a correction.
+By posting something false without realizing it, I contributed to the problem of misinformation.
+Sharing something false deliberately is disinformation, and I'll talk about that in Chapter Six.